schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fleshy Appendix

-A special education teacher dams a auspices at a risque atelier.
+A special education teacher dams an auspices at a risque atelier.

 ## Oracle